odinkomnogim/OrderAndTaperHydrography/README.md

 To install this plugin you have to download 'order_and_taper_hydrography.zip', then in QGIS go to Plugins -> Manage and Install Plugins -> Install from ZIP.

 ## Usage
-To determine stream orders and visualize hydrography in a tapered way, you have to select (highlight) the main river, and then run this plugin.
+To determine stream orders and visualize hydrography in a tapered way, you have to ***select*** (highlight) the main river, and then run this plugin.

-## Notes
-Hydrographic line measurement will be added to the plugin soon.
-That will help to automatically determine lengths by radius and angle between vertices, and not simply as the sum of the segments’ lengths.